ieee-vgtc/ieeevis.org/year/2017/info/presenter-information/speakers-and-presenters.md

 In addition each room will have a standalone Windows 8 laptop with MS Office 2013, IE browser, CDRW drive, 4GB RAM.

-Presenters are encouraged to bring their own laptop (with video adapter if your laptop does not have standard HD15, HDMI, DVI connectoins) for panels, papers, and presentations.
+Presenters are encouraged to bring their own laptop (with video adapter if your laptop does not have standard HD15 (VGA), HDMI, or DVI connections) for panels, papers, and presentations.
 For speakers not bringing their own laptops, the best options for basic Microsoft PowerPoint presentations are to bring along a portable USB drive or burn the presentation file onto a CD along with any necessary software